 Why Online Dating Is a Burnout Machine for Men (The Root Causes)

-A 2025 study published in JMIR Formative Research found that dating app algorithms promote match accumulation for revenue, while gender disparities and match throttling disproportionately impact men's psychological well-being.
-This links directly to increased depression and anxiety.
-In other words, the apps are not neutral tools.
-They're structurally weighted against the average male user.
+- A 2025 JMIR Formative Research study found that dating app algorithms promote match accumulation for revenue while gender disparities and match throttling hit men's psychological well-being harder.

 It's Probably Your Photos.